 When I first started testing this concept it was clear that there where going to be some challenges along the way.
 This is different.
 Just as people where, and frankly still are, hesitant of synthetic winch lines in general, this technology is new and different in the recreational off-road market.

-The first issue that needed to be overcome was I called 'ring-tip'.
+The first issue that needed to be overcome was what I call 'ring-tip'.
 The low friction ring will rotate with gravity and spit out the line if the tension in the system changes.
 In a perfect world and the parking lot this might not happen, but in the real world a winch recovery is rarely maintains consistent tension.
 It is important to have a way to keep the line locked into the ring as tension changes.
 I invented what I call the 'Anti-Tip Block' to solve this issue.
-This block is a small 3d printed block that uses a replaceable 3/4" wide velcro strap to keep keep the block from being able to rotate which will spit out the rope.
+This block is a small 3d printed device that uses a replaceable 3/4" wide velcro strap to keep keep the ring from being able to rotate which can spit out the rope.
 The block also has the added benefits of separating the legs of the soft shackle to keep any wear even between them.
-The width of the block also helps eliminate any extra friction on the outside edges of the ring.
+The height of the block also helps eliminate any extra friction on the outside edges of the ring.

 I have found that an 'improved' soft shackle design is the best to use with this system.
 Having the two independent legs of the shackle spreads out the bearing forces between the ring and shackle as evenly as possible.
 With over designs of soft shackles where the legs are inside each other, all the wear will be concentrated on one leg.
 With the two leg design you can manage and alternate any wear on the legs.